richardchung23/ready/docs/ANALYSIS_RATIONALE.md

 - We only look at nearest obstacle.
 In reality, it needs clear view in multiple directions.
 A complete implementation would check full 360 degree sky.

-- When running in batch mode with API, elevation defaults to 200 meters for all locations.
+- When running in batch mode without live API, elevation defaults to 200 meters for all locations.
 So, locations in mountainous terrain versus flatlands will have different possible obstructions that this placeholder cannot capture.

 - We cannot see what is on the roof.
 So, things like chimneys, HVAC unit, skylights, etc, can all cause interruptions.
 Only a physical visit can confirm these things.
+This cannot be determined remotely.

 - Federal elevation API is unreliable at scale.
 Even during testing, the USGS API timed out on many requests, enough to harm the data produced.
 This is a limitation